nick-kanakis/perses/README.md

 ### How to use it.

 #### Remote
-To use Perses to connect in a remotely application, you will need to expose the port of JMX and create a connection using the **host** and the **jmx port exposed**.
+To connect to a remote application, you will need to expose a JMX port and create a connection using the **host** and the exposed **jmx port**.
 ##### How to expose a JMX port?
-To expose the JMX port you need some JVM parameters:
+To expose a JMX port you need to add the following JVM parameters:
 ```properties
 -Dcom.sun.management.jmxremote -Dcom.sun.management.jmxremote.port=<JMX_PORT> -Dcom.sun.management.jmxremote.rmi.port=<JMX_PORT> -Dcom.sun.management.jmxremote.local.only=false -Dcom.sun.management.jmxremote.authenticate=false -Dcom.sun.management.jmxremote.ssl=false
 ```

 ##### Container World
-Once you have your app running inside a container, you need to install our agent inside it, but this process is very simple.
-We have a [script](https://github.com/nicolasmanic/perses/blob/master/install_perses.sh) to do this automatically for you!
+If the target app is running inside a container, you will need to load the agent inside the target jvm.
+This [script](https://github.com/nicolasmanic/perses/blob/master/install_perses.sh) can  automate this step.

 ##### Kubernetes World
-Once you are in the K8S world, you need to change your **service.yaml** to expose the JMX port chosen.
+If your application is running in a kubernetes cluster, you need to change your **service.yaml** to expose the chosen JMX port.
 ```yaml
 spec:
   ports: